tonybranfort/flex-acl/README.md

 Features:
 * Simple to implement
-* Json based acl rules
+* JSON based acl rules
-* Any property/ies in the request at any depth can be used for authorization
+* Any property/ies in the http request at any depth can be used for authorization
+* Wide flexibility in establishing user groups and/or roles for authorizations
 * Variables can be used for repeated acl rule patterns
-* Wide flexibility in establishing user groups and/or roles for authorizations

 flex-acl does _not_ authenticate users.
 Users should be authenticated before authorizing requests.